PrivSec-dev/banking-apps-compat-report/README.md

 Report and track international banking app compatibility with GrapheneOS, including which workarounds may be required.

 > [!IMPORTANT]
-> Please read an important announcement (Dec 1, 2023) in [`this pinned issue`](https://github.com/PrivSec-dev/banking-apps-compat-report/issues/342) releated to banking app compatibility.
+> Please read an important announcement (Dec 1, 2023) in [`this pinned issue`](https://github.com/PrivSec-dev/banking-apps-compat-report/issues/342) related to banking app compatibility.

 ## Tablet of Contents